duke-malaria-collaboratory/BRAVA/README.md

 Below shows what output files looked like after running this pipeline with a small sample of haplotypes.

 `call_fastqc` should produce an `output` directory with a `fastqc_out` folder that contains FastQC reports for each input fastq file.
 This allows you to visualize and assess quality collectively across all reads within a sample.
 To open the .zip files, download and extract the files.
+A copy of the config.yaml file will also be added to the output folder so that the parameters for each run can be saved.

 Example of FastQC output files for a single sample: `BF1_S1_L001_R1_001_fastqc.html`, `BF1_S1_L001_R1_001_fastqc.zip`, `BF1_S1_L001_R2_001_fastqc.html`, `BF1_S1_L001_R2_001_fastqc.zip`